volab/ESP_NTP_DS3231/readme.rst

 <o> to turn RGB LEDs on

-We also add LED and button features to operate without a PC only need a 5V usb poower supply.
+We also add LED and button features to operate without a PC only need a 5V usb power supply.

 Shortly : printable case 3D design...